-Iran strikes alleged militant bases in Pakistan
+Iran missiles hit alleged militant bases in Pakistan

-Pakistan’s foreign ministry said that Tehran’s attack was an ‘unprovoked violation’ and warned of ‘serious consequences’.
+Islamabad said that Tehran’s attack was an ‘unprovoked violation’ and warned of ‘serious consequences’.

-Iran on Tuesday attacked alleged bases of militant group Jaish al-Adl in Pakistan, AP reported.
+Iran on Tuesday attacked alleged bases of militant group Jaish al-Adl in Pakistan’s Balochistan province using missiles and drones, AP reported.

-Founded in 2012, Jaish al-Adl, or the “Army of Justice”, is a Sunni militant group that has been responsible for several attacks on the Iranian border police.
+Founded in 2012, Jaish al-Adl, or the “Army of Justice”, is a Sunni militant group that is claimed to have been responsible for several attacks on the Iranian border police.

 Islamabad described Tehran’s strikes on Pakistani territory as an “unprovoked violation” of its airspace.
-The strikes had killed two children and injured three others, it said.

 Citing Iran’s state-run media, AP reported that the country’s paramilitary Revolutionary Guard carried out the attacks using missiles and drones in the mountains of Pakistan’s Balochistan province.

 Following this, Pakistan’s foreign affairs ministry issued a statement calling the attacks “completely unacceptable” and warning of “serious consequences”.
-It said that it had lodged a protest with Tehran and the head of the Iranian mission in Islamabad had been summoned to convey that “the responsibility for the consequences will lie squarely with Iran”.
+It said that it had lodged a protest with Tehran, and that the head of the Iranian mission in Islamabad had been summoned and told that “the responsibility for the consequences will lie squarely with Iran”.

 “Pakistan has always said terrorism is a common threat to all countries in the region that requires coordinated action,” read the statement.
 “Such unilateral acts are not in conformity with good neighbourly relations and can seriously undermine bilateral trust and confidence.”